-• Supplementary Dose (IVIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L.
+• Supplementary Dose (IVIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L. Please provide IgG level in comment box below.

-• Loading Dose (SCIg) - One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L.
+- Loading Dose (SCIg) One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L.

-• Disseminated Enterovirus Dose (SCIg) - One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.
+This dose is also available as intravenous immunoglobulin. - Disseminated Enterovirus Dose (SCIg) One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.

-• Maintenance Dose (SCIg) - 0.1-0.15g/kg every week or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
+Maintenance Dose (SCIg) - 0.1-0.15g/kg every week or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
 More frequent dosing to achieve IgG trough level of up to 9g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
 A total dose of up to 1g/kg may be given over any four week period.

-• Supplementary Dose (SCIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L.
+• Supplementary Dose (SCIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L. Please provide IgG level in comment box below.